SoftwareAG/sagdevops-templates/templates/sag-db-sqlserver/README.md

 The expected values were successfully retrieved after 1 call within 4 seconds.
 ```

-You can now use this database for creating instances of webMethods products (IS, MWS, BPM) with the following database connection properties:
+You can now use this database for creating instances of webMethods products (Integration Server, My webMethods Server, Business Process Management) with the following database connection properties:

 ```bash
 db.url=jdbc:wm:sqlserver://sqlserver:1433;databaseName=webm